Agile Velocity vs. Capacity: Key Differences and Best Practices

 2. Predictability vs. Availability

 Velocity helps predict future output based on historical data.
+By analyzing velocity trends, teams can forecast their performance in future sprints and estimate future performance, which aids in more accurate sprint planning and resource allocation.
 It evolves with team performance.
 Capacity only shows available effort in a sprint.
 It does not indicate how much work will actually be completed.

 A team may have 500 hours of capacity but deliver only 35 story points.
 Predictability relies on velocity, while availability depends on capacity.